mose247/Object_detection_in_urban_environments/README.md

   }
 ```

-Finally, the following data augmentations are incorporated to diversify the training dataset and improve models' generalization capabilities:
+Finally, the following data augmentations are incorporated to diversify the training dataset and improve models' generalization capabilities.

 * **Random Horizontal Flip**: flipping images horizontally expose models to variations of object orientations.
 This helps in making the model more robust to objects approaching from different directions and angles.
   ```
   data_augmentation_options {